In this exclusive interview, beautiful TV personality Vanessa Rae shares her greatest eco-concerns….and eco-sins!

-Here, she shares her thoughts with Eluxe on taming flyaway hair, retail therapy and government responsibility.
+Here, Vanessa Rae shares her thoughts with Eluxe on taming flyaway hair, retail therapy and government responsibility.

 What’s the most positive thing you do for the environment in your daily life?